CoinFabrik/geppetto/README.md

    - Include the word "dalle" in your message to request image generation with DALL-E-3.

 - **Allowed Users:**
    - Only authorized users can interact with the application.
-Check with the administrator for permissions.
+Set allowed users in [./config/allowed-slack-ids.json](https://github.com/CoinFabrik/geppetto/blob/main/config/allowed-slack-ids.json).

 ## Configuration